adrianmnh/adrianmnh.github.io/_posts/2022-9-25-eMoviesRework.md

   alt:
 ---

-eMovies is a data model with Logical and Physical models that describe an outdated Movie rental service.
+eMovies is a data model provided by Quest's ERwinDM sample with Logical and Physical models that describe an outdated Movie rental service.

 The purpose of this project is to rework the models into a modern format